Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria

+The procedure begins with an all-zero coefficient vector $\tilde{\vecc}_0 = \vec{0}$, an initial residual $\vecr_0 = \hat{\vecP}$, and an empty active set of features $\mathcal{A}_0 = \emptyset$.
 At each iteration $t$, the algorithm proceeds as follows: \begin{enumerate} \item \textbf{Identify most correlated feature:} At the beginning of each iteration $t$, the algorithm identifies the feature most correlated with the residual from the prior step, $\vecr_{t-1}$.
 This selection is expressed as:

 Here, the $\arg\max$ operation finds the {index} $j_t$ that maximizes the objective function across all features $j$ in the library.
 The objective function, $|(\hat{\tenPsi}^{\bar{\vecw}}_{:,j})^{\top} \, \vecr_{t-1}|$, is the absolute value of the {dot product} between a candidate feature vector (the $j$-th column of the design matrix $\hat{\tenPsi}^{\bar{\vecw}}$) and the residual vector.
 This value quantifies the magnitude of the {linear correlation} between each feature and the portion of the data unexplained by the model so far.
 The feature index $j_t$ with the highest correlation is then incorporated into the model by updating the active set via the set union operation $\mathcal{A}_t = \mathcal{A}_{t-1} \cup \{j_t\}$.
 Notice that the residual update here belongs to a step that {tracks the \ac{LASSO} solution path}, not an \ac{OLS} refit on the current support.
 This shrinkage might induce a bias in the estimates compared to the \ac{OLS} fit.
 The benefit is variance reduction and improved stability, particularly when predictors are collinear or when the number of predictors is large relative to the number of samples.